 I am the office manager and I have been the office manager here for probably about 11 years, a little over 10.
 I have been working for the doctor for a little over 12 years.
 I interact with patients at different levels which is one of the things I love about my job.
 The relationship you build with your patients, the rapport you build with them and the trust that they gain in us allowing us to continue to provide services for them, allowing us to keep their mouth and the rest of their body healthy; I like that.
 I also love the fact that we are a family practice so we get little guys at 3 years old and we get the parents and the grandparents which adds fun and mix and it’s not the same old monotonous crew.
 You know after many years in the field, you see how much you really get to help people; emotionally and mentally.
 If you change their smile, obviously it is a huge impact on their life, especially if it is something they have been ashamed of for many years and also you helped them with their fears.
 A lot of patients, it’s not their favorite place, but you work through it with them and you see them become individuals who just love to come in here and it’s like any other doctor’s office.

-Born in Malaga, Spain, and of Cuban and Colombian descent, Monica has been the office manager for Greenstein Dental for more than 13 years.
+Born in Malaga, Spain and of Cuban and Colombian descent, Monica has been the office manager at Greenstein Dental for more than 17 years.
 Before joining Greenstein Dental, Monica received training in Expanded Dental Functions from Robert Morgan Technical Institute and spent more than eight years working chairside as a dental assistant.
+Her main focus is to assist in coordinating dental treatment helping answer questions and facilitate both finances and scheduling for our clients.

 She graduated with a Bachelors of Science degree from Florida International University in 1998.